 All of our revenue to date has been derived from upfront and milestone payments earned on licensing and sub-licensing transactions and from subcontracts.
-We have not commercially introduced any products and do not expect to do so in the foreseeable future, although our marketing partner for our Elestrin product, Bradley Pharmaceuticals, Inc., expects to commercially launch Elestrin in mid-2007, at which point we will then be entitled to receive royalties on any net sales of Elestrin and milestone payments upon the achievement of certain sales-based milestones.
-Our cash, cash equivalents and short-term investments available to fund current operations were \$15,147,707 and \$11,449,829 at March 31, 2007 and December 31, 2006, respectively.
-The increase in our cash and short-term investment balances was primarily due to our receipt during the first quarter of 2007 of a net payment of \$5.25 million as a result of our sublicense agreement with Bradley, partially offset by our use of cash to fund operations.
+We have not commercially introduced any products and do not expect to do so in the foreseeable future, although our marketing sub-licensee for our Elestrin product, Bradley Pharmaceuticals, Inc., commercially launched Elestrin in mid-June 2007, as a result of which we will be entitled to receive royalties on any net sales of Elestrin and milestone payments of up to \$40 million in the event we achieve certain sales-based milestones.
+Our cash, cash equivalents and short-term investments available to fund current operations were \$31,285,697 and \$11,449,829 at June 30, 2007 and December 31, 2006, respectively.
+The increase in our cash and short-term investment balances was primarily due to our receipt during the first quarter of 2007 of a net payment of \$5.25 million as a result of our sublicense agreement with Bradley and the completion in June 2007 of a private placement of 3,054,999 shares of our common stock and associated warrants to purchase 763,750 shares of our common stock resulting in net proceeds to us of approximately \$17.3 million, after deduction of transaction expenses, partially offset by our use of cash to fund operations.
 We do not have any outstanding debt.

 Our business operations to date have consisted mostly of licensing and research and development activities, and we expect this to continue for the immediate future.
 If and when our proposed products for which we have not entered into marketing relationships receive FDA approval, we may begin to incur other expenses, including sales and marketing related expenses if we choose to market the products ourselves.
-We currently do not have sufficient resources to obtain regulatory approval of our other proposed products or to complete the commercialization of any of our proposed products.
+We currently do not have sufficient resources to obtain regulatory approval of our other proposed products or to complete the commercialization of any of our proposed products that are not licensed to others for development and marketing.
 We expect the Phase III clinical trial program of LibiGel to require significant resources.
-Therefore, we may need to raise substantial additional capital to fund our operations or alternatively, we may choose to sublicense another product for development and commercialization or enter into other business collaborations or combinations.
+Therefore, we may need to raise substantial additional capital to fund our operations or alternatively, we may choose to sublicense LibiGel or another product for development and commercialization, enter into other business collaborations or combinations or sell certain assets or rights we have under our existing license agreements.

 To date, we have used primarily equity financing and licensing income to fund our ongoing business operations and short-term liquidity needs, and we expect to continue this practice for the foreseeable future.
-During the three months ended March 31, 2007, we also received \$144,375 in cash proceeds from a warrant exercise.
+During the three months ended June 30, 2007, we also received \$1,019,161 in cash proceeds from stock option and warrant exercises.

-We believe that our cash and short-term investments as of March 31, 2007, together with payments we expect to receive from Bradley under our sublicense agreement with Bradley, will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next 12 months.
+We believe that our cash and short-term investments as of June 30, 2007, together with payments we expect to receive from Bradley under our sublicense agreement with Bradley, will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next 18 months.
 However, we may seek to obtain additional financing prior to that time.
 Our future capital requirements will depend upon numerous factors, including: